Assembly instructions for remote controlled Mini-Dalek

 A Wii strap is a good idea

-I used Arduino IDE v2.3.4.
-If you are using an earlier 1.x version of Arduino, you can install the newer version and your old IDE will remain usable.
+I am now using Arduino IDE v2.3.6.
+If you are using an earlier 1.x version of Arduino, you can install the newer version and your old 1.x IDE will remain usable.
 The icon for the new version will be square.

 It can take a while to install the new IDE.
 When you first run it, many more files will download.
 You may have to allow some programs to run with the filewall when prompted.